jvandemo/angular-contentful/README.md

 Fetches a Contentful entry asynchronously in the background and makes it available in your child markup as `$contentfulEntry` as soon as a response from Contentful is received.

-Requires a Contentful entry id to be passed.
+Requires a Contentful entry id or a query string to be passed.

+#### Fetch an entry by id

 For example, to display an entire entry with id `6KntaYXaHSyIw8M6eo26OK`: